ToldoDM/CroquestasAndPastaForce/README.md

 # CroquestasAndPastaForce
-Italian and Spanish data scientists trying to do a project of ML
+An Italian and a Spanish data scientist trying to do a project of ML.

+Students:
+- Bertoldo Damiano 000568813
+- Guija Valiente Tomás 000568600

+Link to the video presentation https://drive.google.com/file/d/1ZCmotjA8cjDY6OJsBGg64kghA_X_k5zO/view?usp=sharing